Jeannies374/wilmustudentdesign/README.md

-This is a student demo website and not a real art auction site.
+This is a student demo website.